Introduction: Bicycle Mechanics Overview

 Step 5: Checking a Bicycle Is Safe to Use

 It's tempting to ignore problems with a bike.
 Usually you will get away with minor, or no, injuries if something does go wrong.
 However, a fault that causes you to lose control may lead to serious consequences.
 Have a look at the picture to get an idea of the basics.

 Bikes that have been stored for a while, have been used by another person, have been transported, dropped/crashed, stacked in a pile with others or are brand new can have issues.
 Examples:

-- Stored bikes: rusted drivetrain, seized cables, flat or perished tyres
+- Stored bikes: rusted drivetrain, seized cables and seatpost, flat or perished tyres, gummed-up bearings

 - Lent bikes: stretched/torn/snapped cables, bent rims, flat tyres, jammed gears, crooked/loose handlebars, loose wheels, dented frame

-- Transported bikes: loose handlebars, loose wheel nuts, dented frame, bent rear mech, bent chainrings
+- Transported bikes: loose handlebars, loose wheel nuts, dented/crushed frame, bent rear mech, bent chainrings

-- Dropped/crashed bikes: bent or over-rotated handlebars, tangled cables, broken spokes, bent or loose wheels
+- Dropped/crashed bikes: over-rotated handlebars, tangled cables, bent or loose wheels, gears, frame and fork

-- Stacked bikes: cables unhitched or stretched, snapped spokes, snagged chain
+- Stacked bikes: cables unhitched or stretched, loose wheel fixings, snagged chain

 - New bikes: loose parts, low tyre pressure, forks fitted back-to-front, packaging pieces still attached